Garry Fabian Miller

 Garry Fabian Miller HonFRPS (born 1957) is a British photographic artist.
-Since the 1980s, he has specialised in camera-less photography.
-His work was exhibited at the Victoria & Albert Museum in London in 2005, and at the Rencontres d'Arles in the same year.
-He was made an honorary fellow of the Royal Photographic Society in 2017.
+Since 1986, he has specialised in camera-less photography.
+His work was exhibited at the Victoria & Albert Museum in London in 2005, at the Rencontres d'Arles in the same year, and at the Arnolfini in Bristol in 2023.

+Miller was elected an honorary fellow of the Royal Photographic Society in 2017 and awarded an Honorary Fellowship with the Bodleian Libraries in 2022.